UBI - Unsorted Block Images

 close(fd);

-If for some reason the user does not write the declared amount of bytes and closes the file, the operation is canceled and the old contents of the LEB is preserved.
+If, for some reason, the user does not write the specified number of bytes to the file descriptor before closing the file, the operation is cancelled and the old contents of the LEB are preserved.

-Similarly tho the volume update operation it does not matter how many times the write() function is called and how much data it passes to the UBI volume each time.
-The atomic LEB change operation finishes once the last data byte arrives.
+Similarly to the volume update operation, it does not matter how many times the write() function is called and how much data it passes to the UBI volume each time.
+The atomic LEB change operation finishes only once the last data byte has arrived.

-The atomic LEB change operation might be very useful for file-systems, for example UBIFS uses this operation as a last resort when it commits the file-system index.
-This operation may also be exploited to create an FTL layer on top of UBI (see here for the description of the idea).
+The atomic LEB change operation might be very useful for file-systems, for example UBIFS uses this functionality when it commits the file-system index.
+This behaviour could also be used to create an FTL layer on top of UBI (see here for a description of the idea).

 Implementation details